cesar-rocha/niwqg/README.md

 [@glwagner](https://github.com/glwagner) and [@wry55](https://github.com/wry55).

-Please, submit contributions via pull-request of a cut-off branch (not master). the PR must include the output of the test suite.
+Please, submit contributions via pull-request of a cut-off branch (not master).
+The pull-request must include the output of the test suite.

 # Funding
 This project is funded by the [National Aeronautics and Space Administration](https://www.nasa.gov) under grant NNX16AO5OH.